TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. attribute:: Cookie.comment

-   String comment from the server explaining the function of this cookie, or :const:`None`.
+   String comment kutoka the server explaining the function of this cookie, or :const:`None`.

 .. attribute:: Cookie.comment_url

-   URL linking to a comment from the server explaining the function of this cookie, or :const:`None`.
+   URL linking to a comment kutoka the server explaining the function of this cookie, or :const:`None`.